Lead Designer

 After

-Working with a project manager and a front-end developer, I led the homepage redesign with a focus on improving usability and conversion.
-I restructured the menu, pulling the most relevant shop categories into a more visible second-level menu.
-The main navigation was reorganized to highlight key pages such as shop locations, sale, book an appointment, and the virtual showroom.
+I led the homepage redesign with a focus on usability and conversion.
+We restructured the menu to surface key shop categories and reorganized the main navigation to highlight important pages like shop locations, sale, the virtual showroom, and booking.

 Menu Redesign